Kim Kardashian Rocks Black Bra And Sweatpants To Sell Lemonade In Hidden Hills For Charity

 Kanye’s philanthropic effort comes as no surprise, as he has always been vocal about his own struggles with mental health.
 He has publicly talked about being diagnosed with bipolar disorder, and how the illness and the medication have affected their music.

 “I’m loving the new music I’ve been working on.
 6 months off meds I can feel me again.
-Remember when dark fantasy came out I used to tweet a storm also,” he wrote on Twitter in December.
+Remember when dark fantasy came out I used to tweet a storm also,” he wrote on Twitter in December, as per Billboard.

 “I’ve been trying to do a serious interview speaking on mental health but it seems as though all members of the press are afraid to speak to someone who has been diagnosed but is still everyone’s favorite superhero.”